self_consistent_field function takes as the

 callback function taking again our favourite silicon example.

-We setup silicon in an LDA model using the ASE interface to build the silicon lattice, see Creating slabs with ASE for more details.
+We setup silicon in an LDA model using the ASE interface to build the silicon lattice, see Input and output formats for more details.

 using DFTK using PyCall silicon = pyimport("ase.build").bulk("Si") atoms = [ElementPsp(el.symbol, psp=load_psp("hgh/lda/si-q4.hgh")) for el in load_atoms(silicon)] positions = load_positions(silicon) lattice = load_lattice(silicon); model = model_LDA(lattice, atoms, positions) basis = PlaneWaveBasis(model; Ecut=5, kgrid=[3, 3, 3]);

 DFTK already defines a few callback functions for standard tasks.
 One example is the usual convergence table, which is defined in the callback

 ScfPlotTrace, which records the total energy at each iteration and uses it to plot the convergence of the SCF graphically once it is converged.
 For details and other callbacks see

 Callbacks are not exported from the DFTK namespace as of now, so you will need to use them, e.g., as

 In this example we define a custom callback, which plots the change in density at each SCF iteration after the SCF has finished.
 For this we first define the empty plot canvas and an empty container for all the density differences: